What Does the Gradient Tell When Attacking the Graph Structure: Experiments

-In this section, we evaluate MHAtk-rh, which applies the loss objective with restricted homophily proposed in Section 4.4.
-This experiment aims to explore the attack performance exhibited by the attacker when the decrease in homophily is constrained.
-Besides, it aims to make the edge perturbations more imperceptible in homophily variance.
-The $\varepsilon$ is a hyperparameter used to regulate the strength of the homophily constraint.
-We perform an ablation study with various levels of the constant $\varepsilon$.
+We implement the attack loss with homophily restriction, $\mathcal{L}_{atk-hr}$, to our proposed SMMP to evaluate the enhancement of imperceptibility and the cost behind it.
+Experiments intend to reveal the effect of $\mathcal{L}_{atk-hr}$ to maintain homophily of perturbed graphs as well as the loss on attack performance.
+Experiments also aim at evaluating the compromise between attack performance and imperceptibility that the attacker is able to regulate through $\mathcal{L}_{atk-hr}$.
+The hyperparameter $\varepsilon$ is essential to regulate the power of the homophily restriction.
+We perform an ablation study with various levels of the constant $\varepsilon$, shown in Table \ref{table2}.